SalimSalmi/InstagramColorMap/README.md

 A visualisation of picture colours based on location.
 Main libraries used are d3 and google maps api.

+## Latest build
+The latest build of the project is in the dist folder.
+Needs to be loaded from a server (any server will do) to load the data files properly (due to cross origin request being blocked).

 ## Compiling and running the project

 Uses node and bower package managers to install libraries and run a server to serve the data files.

-In the dist folder an already compiled version can be found.
-Needs to be loaded from a server to load the data files properly (due to cross origin request being blocked).

 #### Install the node and bower dependencies
 ```